Department of Creative

 Dr. Bilanuik posted these theme shots on facebook

 1. Choose 3 possible themes and indicated what types of photos you will include in each.
+Submit this on your website.
 Have your final choice approved by me.

 2 .
 Shoot a minimum of 50 photos that fit your theme.
 Remember to include different perspectives, depth of field, lines, lighting etc.